Skiing Bend Oregon is accessible, rewarding, and memorable. Each winter, thousands of people love snowboarding and skiing near Bend Oregon.

 Ski Rentals Bend Oregon

-When looking at the ski rentals Bend Oregon has to offer, you have two main options: rent at the ski resort or rent in town.
+When looking at ski rentals Bend Oregon has to offer, you have two options: rent at the resort or rent in town.

-• Powder House Ski & Snowboard: As one of the long-standing Bend local shops, Powder House is a go-to for ski rentals.
+• Powder House Ski & Snowboard: Established in 1976, Powder House is one of the long-standing Bend ski shops, and a great option for Bend ski rentals.

-• Pine Mountain Sports: Pine Mountain Sports rents touring/Nordic skis and snowshoe gear.
+• Pine Mountain Sports: Pine Mountain Sports rents touring/Nordic skis, snowshoes, and backgrounder gear, but does not rent downhill skis.

 After a day on the slopes, there’s nothing better than relaxing with a hot meal and a cold drink.
-Here are a few of the best apres-ski options in Bend:
+Here are a few of our favorite apres-ski options in Bend.

-Sunriver Brewing: This popular brewery and pub is located on Galveston Street and offers a variety of craft beers and tasty bites.
-The outside area is heated in the winter and the food is delicious.
+This popular brewery and pub is located on Galveston Street and offers a variety of award-winning craft beers and tasty bites.
+The outside area is heated in the winter, and the food is delicious.

 Beers being poured at Sunriver Brewing.